rodalbuyeh/gpim452-2025-fa/syllabus.md

 * See how policymakers and governments apply data science in real world situations
 * Develop an appreciation for ethical concerns that big data present, especially for governments

-### Skills Objectives:
+### Skills Objectives
 * Good computing and workflow practices
-* Recognizing potential problems or red flags in data or data analysis
+* Recognizing potential problems or red flags in data
 * Develop data science programming abilities in R
-* Train an ML model, use it in a predictive modeling task, and evaluate its performance
+* Train ML models, use them in predictive modeling tasks, and evaluate their performance
 * Produce compelling reports using Quarto/RMarkdown
 * Develop skills for working in data-driven policy teams